 And how do I feel as a community member?
 Thrilled.
 In my opinion Percona will do a great job carrying the torch for this event.
 I have been really troubled for the last few years.
 The MySQL conference has always been the lifeblood of the community.
 And it’s irreplaceable.
 If you remember, in 2009 Percona ran a one-day Performance Conference, and when it was unclear that O’Reilly would do a conference in 2010, Percona said they’d run that event again.
 But I had such a sinking feeling in my heart about that.
 I knew that Percona Performance Conference could not sustain the MySQL ecosystem.
 Percona could never begin (at that time) to organize an event of the scale and atmosphere required to create a community+business watering hole, bringing everyone together to brainstorm and negotiate and envision and leave with a huge burst of energy to go innovate for another year.
 Thankfully O’Reilly decided to risk running their conference again, so Percona cancelled their Performance Conference and put their shoulders to the O’Reilly conference’s wheel; and then O’Reilly did it again in 2011.
 I really cannot express how grateful I am to O’Reilly.
 Who knew that they would play such an important role in the MySQL world?

 I am speaking here with my community voice, but I’m a Percona employee.
-As such, I won’t get into a public debate about this or the topics raised in other recent blogs about Percona Live, so I’m not going to promise that I’ll respond to comments.
+As such, I won’t get into a public debate about this or the topics raised in other recent blogs about Percona Live.
 I hope you’ll understand.
 This is my own opinion, written in good faith, as one who cherishes the MySQL community and makes a living from the industry that has sprung up around MySQL.
 It’s absolutely crucial that they continue to flourish.
 I’m in this to stay (more news soon on what I am planning next, independently of Percona), and you can trust me to make my community voice heard inside of Percona, as I’ve done for years.